jepasq/trxplorer/README.md

 	patch -p0 < patches/tronweb-cryptofallback.patch

-This issue actuelly make *unit tests* fail.
+This issue actually makes *unit tests* fail.
+The patch fixes this.

+### GENERATE_SOURCEMAP envvar

+To avoid 60+ warnings when starting server,  `GENERATE_SOURCEMAP=false` has been added to the start script rule in the *package.json* file.